Internal

 3. Excitement grows

-4. Individuals lose their self-consciousness & enter something like a frenzy state
+4. Individuals lose their self consciousness & enter something like a frenzy state

 5. In the frenzy, people cease to think before they act